 - Using a potato masher (or fork), loosely combine everything, stopping when you achieve the final texture you're looking for.

-- Sprinkle the salt, pepper, and cumin over the top then fold everything together with a spatula.
+- Taste and add salt and pepper, if necessary, then fold everything together with a spatula.

 - Serve with your favorite tortilla chips.